 Negligent entrustment occurs when one party allows another to engage in an activity, like driving a car, when the first party knows or should know that the second lacks the knowledge or experience to safely do so, creating a risk of harm to others.
 (Please keep in mind the legal definition varies from state to state).
-This is often applied to claims involving motor vehicles, but it may apply to heavy equipment and potentially dangerous tools.
-A negligent entrustment lawsuit can cost a company millions of dollars when a jury awards the plaintiff punitive damages.
+This is often applied to commercial auto claims, but it may apply to heavy equipment and potentially dangerous tools.

+A negligent entrustment lawsuit can cost a company millions of dollars when a jury awards the plaintiff compensatory and, in some cases, punitive damages.
 Many insurance policies do not cover punitive damages, and some states do not allow punitive damages to be covered by insurance.
-Even if your policy does cover punitive damages, the size of a negligent entrustment settlement may exceed your automobile liability/umbrella liability policy limits.
+Even if a policy does cover punitive damages, the size of a negligent entrustment settlement may exceed automobile liability/umbrella liability policy limits.